RapidFuge/host/README.md

 *   npm or yarn or pnpm
 *   MongoDB instance (local or cloud-hosted like MongoDB Atlas)
 *   S3 instance
-    * Alternatively, Use Local Storage (If not hosting from vercel)
+    * Alternatively, Use Local Storage
-    * or, Vercel Blob (If hosting from vercel)

 ### Installation